 CEP and CPF - S3 and S4 - Describe differences between the CEP and CPF models and reason for the differences.

-CEP - F3 and CPF - F2 A single annual professional development event can include instructors for Concurrent Enrollment Programs and College Provided Faculty model.
+CEP - F3 and CPF - F2 - A single annual professional development event can include instructors for CEP and CPF endorsement.

 ORGANIZATION OF THE GUIDE